mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

 - Most complex solution
 - Highest effort for engineers to build and maintain

-## Option 5: A combination of the above
+### Option 6: A combination of the above
-Example: We could create an external queue for processing and then alert users if the DLQ grows too quickly.
+Example: We could create a simple DLQ (a table in postgres) external queue for re-processing and then alert users if the DLQ grows too quickly.

 ## Decision Outcome